aptivate/inaspmaterials/src/Network_Management/Unit_11_Technical_Measures/Unit_11_Presentation_01_Web_Caching_With_Squid.rst

 *	the IP address of the Squid server and the shared secret, in the FreeRADIUS configuration of the pfSense firewall.

+Can you	access the RADIUS server from any other computer?
+Why, or why not?
+What's the benefit of this configuration?

 Squid RADIUS Authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~